How To Pay A Vietnamese Supplier And Not Ge Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 RECOMMENDED: Use The Following Methods To Pay Vietnamese Suppliers

 Veem, Transferwise, and OFX are the services we use most at Cosmo.
 Though we have not used them personally, Wyre and Xoom are highly recommended.
-From our research, these have the lowest fees.
+From our research, we see that these have the lowest fees.
 In addition, some of these services don’t charge a fee and make money off the exchange rate.
 We currently use Wise for most purchases in both China and Vietnam.

 Veem for Paying Vietnamese Suppliers